Before you respond

 - daily or hourly rate (excluding GST)

 - breakdown of costs

-You can ask the buyer questions about the opportunity before the closing date.
-Submit your questions early to give the buyer enough time to respond.
+You can ask the buyer questions about the opportunity until the indicated deadline for asking questions.
+We recommend to submit your questions early to give the buyer enough time to respond.

 Requests for additional information